Alrightlone/awesome-diffusion-pruning/README.md

 ### What is Diffusion Pruning?

-**Pruning** is a model compression technique that aims to reduce model size and computational load by introducing sparsity.
-This is achieved by identifying and removing redundant or less important model weights, effectively setting them to zero.
-By eliminating these weights, we can significantly decrease the storage footprint and, with appropriate hardware or software support, accelerate inference speed.
+**Pruning** is a model compression technique that aims to reduce model size and computational load by introducing **sparsity**.
+This is achieved by identifying and removing redundant or less important model weights, effectively **setting them to zero**.
+By eliminating these weights, we can significantly **decrease the storage footprint** and, with appropriate hardware or software support, **accelerate inference speed**.

 In the context of diffusion models, pruning can be categorized into three main types: